Lietmotiv/GoCodeCo2015/README.md

 #Overview

 We cannot wait to meet everyone and geek out on Colorado open data at the Go Code Colorado events.
-This repo is to provide you a quickstart to integrating to Mercury APIs if you would like to add a payments component to your product.
+Because we specialize in the technologies that focus within the payments industry, Mercury is here for you both as a payments coding resource and as a fellow innovator in the open data movement.
+If you want to add a convenient payment component to your product, this repo provides you with a quick start to integrating to Mercury APIs.

 #APIs

-* HostedCheckout -- use this API if you want to accept payments by redirecting to Mercury's servers to accept the card data.
-Typically integrators use this API for ecommerce sites, to remain out of pa-dss scope, and to lesson the burden of adhering to PCI.
+* HostedCheckout&trade; -- use this API if you want to accept payments by redirecting to Mercury's servers to accept the card data.
+Integrators use this API for secure payments processing on their ecommerce web sites, to remain out of payment application data security scope, and to lesson the additional compliance effort of adhering to PCI&copy; security standards.
-* MobileWallets -- this API allows you to process transactions using PayPal Mobile In-Store Checkin.
+* MobileWallets&trade; -- this API allows you to process transactions using PayPal&copy; Mobile In-Store Checkin.
 A consumer will check-in to a merchant location using the PayPal mobile app and then our API allows you to get a list of consumers currently checked in at a merchant's location and process a payment for that consumer.
-The cool thing about this API is that it allows merchants to accept PayPal transactions on the same MerchantID as the other card brands, they are funded in the same deposit as other card brands, and receive one statement.
+The cool thing about this API is that it allows merchants to accept PayPal transactions on the same MerchantID as the other card brands, merchants are funded in the same deposit as other card brands, and receive one statement.
-* REST -- REST is simply a transmission mechanism but sometimes integrators are more familiar with REST based API access than other types of access.
-This API is typically used when an integrator integrates directly to peripheral devices and needs a way to send the cleartext (or encrypted data).
+* REST -- this is a "RESTful" transmission mechanism but sometimes integrators are more familiar with REST based API access than other types of access.
+This API is typically used when an integrator integrates directly to peripheral devices and needs a way to send the clear text (or encrypted data).
 There is a large conversation around security and compliance if/when your product goes into production but we can walk you through that during the challenge weekend.
-REST provides access to all of our Credit, Debit, EBT, PrePaid, etc. products.
+REST provides access to all of our Credit, Debit, EBT, PrePaid, etc. processing functionality.
-* SOAP -- ditto everything mentioned above for REST except with SOAP you will build a SoapEnvelope and send to our endpoint but the actual products that you will access are the same.
+* SOAP -- ditto everything mentioned above for REST except with SOAP you will build a SoapEnvelope around a core transaction payload and then send to our endpoint.
+However, the actual processing functionality that you will have access to are the same.

 #Contact